Updates

 3. v0

-Vercel's v0 generates React components optimized for shadcn/ui through text prompts, producing clean code for Next.js workflows.
+Vercel's v0 generates React components optimized for shadcn/ui through text prompts.
+It produces clean code for Next.js workflows.

 The limitation: v0 can't capture your existing product or understand your design system.
-It assumes technical knowledge and focuses on code output versus stakeholder-ready prototypes.
+It assumes technical knowledge and focuses on code output versus stakeholder-ready product sessions.

 4. Lovable